will-analyze/will-analyze.github.io/_posts/2024-09-29-HackTheBox_ServMon_Walkthrough.md

 ![](/assets/img/htb_servmon/Screenshot_From_2024-09-27_20-50-00.png)

 For anonymous login, really all we have to do is put in "anonymous" as the user name and hit enter when prompted for a password.
-FTP commands are quite similar to the linux command line with some slight differences.
+FTP commands are quite similar to basic unix/unix-like commands with some slight differences.
 However, I encourage you to get familiar with the FTP command line before we go forward: https://www.cs.colostate.edu/helpdocs/ftp.html

 here we find the User folder and two Subfolders: Nathan and Nadine both seem to contain text files, I'm going to transfer those locally using the **get** command: